 ‘The path will provide,’ is a familiar saying among hikers while on the trail.
 The flipside of this attitude is you might not have the keenness to recognize an exceptional opportunity.
 Your mind gets lazy.
 It is exactly what happened to one of the Frisian bastards during his solo-hike through the harsh mountains of Corsica.

-Hiking the GR20 through the mountains of Corsica is quite demanding.
+Thru-hiking the GR20 through the mountains of Corsica is quite demanding.
 Not only for your body and mind.
 Also for your equipment.
 Like any hiker, the bastard travels as light as possible too.
 For this purpose, he always has only one trouser with him: a rain trouser.
 Wearing a rain trouser, of course of high-tech material, is very practical.
 It protects your legs against thorny vegetation, it protects them against both the sun and the rain, with its long zippers on the sides you can regulate the heath very well, and it does not start to smell badly immediately.
 During packing for his trip to Corsica the bastard wondered if he should buy a new rain trouser, because his was already a bit worn out.
 He decided not too.
 Bad judgement.

-On the fourth day hiking through the sharp, granite rocks, the bastard slid on his butt down a piece of rock, when he heard a ripping sound.
+On the fourth day hiking and scrambling through the sharp, granite rocks, the bastard slid down on his butt down a piece of rock, when he heard a ripping sound.
 His trouser torn open at his butt.
 When he arrived later that day at Bergerie de Ballone where he would stay the night, he tried to fix his pants with duct tape.
 Always bring duct tape to the trail!
-However, the next day, soon after he started walking, the duct tape could not hold the tear together.
+However, the next day, soon after he started walking, the tape could not hold the tear together.
 With all the climbing and scrambling of the GR20 not even duct tape is strong enough.